Binghamton-University-CS140-Fall-2022/lecture_notes/37_merge_sort.md

 ### Brief note about the `copyArray` method

 - This is trivial so we don't bother to show the pseduo code here.
-- Just copy the elements from the `workArray` into the `origArray`.
+- Just copy the elements from one array into the other, dictated by the order they are passed in via arguments.

 ## Time Complexity Analysis for Merge Sort